Life Cycle of a Journal Entry

-While most transactions can, and should, be handled through a sub-system, a journal entry into the General Ledger can become necessary under specific circumstances.
+While most transactions can, and should, be handled through a ten, a journal entry into the General Ledger can become necessary under specific circumstances.
 For example, a journal entry may be necessary to correct an error or perform internal billing.

 Once a journal entry is determined to be necessary, appropriate support must be gathered and available for necessary reviews and approvals.
 When completing the journal description field, if the journal entry cannot stand alone then journal support must be provided.
 Anytime support is available in addition to the description, it is recommended it be attached to the journal entry before posting.

 In the case of a journal involving Sponsored Programs, support must always be provided.